-Wireless Emergency Alerts is a nation-wide system providing lifesaving information for the State of California.
-WEAs are used to send concise, text-like messages to WEA-capable mobile devices during emergency situations.
+Wireless Emergency Alerts (WEA) is a nation-wide system providing lifesaving information for the State of California.
+WEAs are used to send concise, text-like messages in English and Spanish to WEA-capable mobile devices during emergency situations.
 WEAs are sent by your state and local public safety officials, the National Weather Service, the National Center for Missing and Exploited Children, and the President of the United States.

 Types of Alerts

 Presidential: Alerts issued by the President or a designee during a national emergency.

 Imminent Threat: Alerts issued when an imminent threat to life or property exists in your area, including severe man-made or natural disasters such as earthquakes, wild fires, hurricanes, and tornadoes.

 AMBER: Alerts issued to help law enforcement search for and locate an abducted child.

 - WEAs are designed to get your attention and alert you with a unique sound and vibration.
 WEAs are rebroadcast until the emergency situation has passed and is no longer a threat to those in the area.

 - WEAs are not affected by network congestion and will not disrupt text, calls, or data sessions that are in progress.

 - WEAs are no more than 90 characters, and they include the following information:

 - Who is affected